cardinalhorizon/vms7-native-web/README.md

 ```text
 https://yourdomainhere.com/api/smartcarsnative/
 ```

+While you're in smartCARS Central, install the "phpVMS 7 Native Flight Center", which replaces the included flight center solution.
 ## Future Goals
 Eventually, this API will be expanded with additional endpoints and features which will coincide with the release of a custom flight center plugin.